pinely-international/tama/README.md

 }
 ```

-## Shell
+## Component API

-The components are not actually components, they are constructors and evaluators for `Proton.Shell`, this is a heart of every component.
+The components are not actually components, they are constructors and evaluators for `Proton.Component`, this is a heart of every component.

-However, it doesn't mean component **creates** a `Proton.Shell`, actually it is created **before** constructor is invoked, but when it's done the shell is passed as `this` argument.
+However, it doesn't mean component **creates** a `Proton.Component`, actually it is created **before** constructor is invoked, but when it's done the component instance is passed as `this` argument.

 Which opens controls to the APIs of component behavior.